Easy Shrimp Scampi Recipe With Angel Hair Pasta

 - Cheese Grater

 - 4 tablespoon Unsalted Butter

 - 1 Shallot Diced

-- 3 tbsp Basil Stir In Paste Or Fresh Basil
+- 3 tablespoon Basil Stir In Paste Or Fresh Basil

 - 1 lb Shrimp Peeled & Deveined